-Even though the economy is flourishing, competition for home-based jobs is fierce, so to get noticed you need to distinguish yourself from the crowd.
+Even though there are more remote jobs than ever before, competition for home-based jobs is fierce, so to get noticed you need to distinguish yourself from the crowd.

 Ready to get started?